‘A superbly effective and brilliantly resourced school.’

 Children can enter Hill House at any age between four and eleven years old, if places are available.
 There is no formal entry examination for children at four years old.
 Older children will be required to spend a morning with us for academic and pastoral assessment.

 Parents are invited to visit Hans Place any Monday, Tuesday, Thursday or Friday during term time, at 8.30am.
-You will taken on a guided tour of the school by two pupils followed by the opportunity to meet our Registrar, Miss Beryl Lang, and also a member of the Townend family.
+You will be taken on a guided tour of the school by two pupils followed by the opportunity to meet our Registrar, Miss Beryl Lang, and also a member of the Townend family.
 You can expect your visit to be completed by 10am.
 There is no need for an appointment — please just come on a day convenient for you at 8.30am.
-While you are with us you will be asked to complete the simple application form.
-Application forms can only be completed by the parents, in person, at Hans Place.
-We will not send or receive forms by post or accept forms signed by third parties.
+If you have not pre-registered you will be asked to complete the simple application form.

 Subject to a place being available we will write to you after your visit, offering your child a conditional place.
 To accept this offer a non-refundable Registration Fee of £100 per child is payable.
 Once we have received this, we will send you a confirmation card for a conditional place at Hill House.

 For children entering in Small School (Reception – Aged 4) we will ask you to commit yourself to Hill House by sending the Entrance Fee of £500 two terms before entry.
 When this is received your child’s place at Hill House is guaranteed and thus no refund will be made in case of non-appearance.

 For children entering in Lower School (Year 1) or above, a confirmed place will be offered subject to a successful assessment.
 We will then ask you to commit yourself to Hill House by sending the Entrance Fee of £500.
 When this is received your child’s place at Hill House is guaranteed and thus no refund will be made in case of non-appearance.